tuokri/RS2VOIPMod/README.md

 Experimental Mumble/Murmur integration for RS2.

-See the following repos for the coressponding Mumble fork and C++ library.
+See the following repos for the corresponding Mumble fork and C++ library.

 https://github.com/tuokri/mumble